sunpy/ablog/docs/manual/ablog-configuration-options.rst

 :file:`recentposts.html` lists most recent five posts.
 Others provide a link to a archive pages generated for each tag, category, and year.
-In addition, there are ``authors.html`` and ``locations.html`` sidebars that link to author and location archive pages..
+In addition, there are ``authors.html`` and ``locations.html`` sidebars that link to author and location archive pages.